 Oxygen is carried to the brain in the blood.
 ABD is when:

-Blood flow is blocked or slowed.
-This can happen with:
+Blood flow is blocked or slowed due to:

 - Shock and heart problems, like a heart attack

-The blood flow is normal, but the blood doesn’t have enough oxygen.
-This may happen if:
+Blood flow is normal, but the blood doesn’t have enough oxygen due to:

-- There is a lack of oxygen in the air, which may happen at high altitudes
+- A lack of oxygen in the air, which may happen at high altitudes

-- You have been around certain poisons, such as carbon monoxide
+- Being around certain poisons, such as carbon monoxide

-- You have an event that is stopping you from breathing the right way, such as drowning, choking, or suffocation
+- An event that is stopping breathing, such as drowning, choking, or suffocation

 - MRI scan